josefmonje/html-css-and-basic-bootstrap/chapter3.md

 * Create personal webpage using Bootstrap and at least 3 of its JS components
 * Demonstrate the use of other non-jQuery-related 3rd party JS libraries

 ### Recap:

-* JavaScript is the programming language of the browser
+* JavaScript is the programming language of the web browser

 ### Next: